superuserdev/20and30/_posts/2018-02-25-game-night.md

 date: 2018-02-25 21:00
 category: games
 pinned: true
-description: Sometimes, small groups have their advantages
+description: Sometimes, small groups have their advantages.
+Also, we played Domination.
 tags:
 - cards
 - card games